Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 Whole beet concentrate products retain the insoluble fiber from the source beet.
 This is not a significant issue in a sprint triathlon or a 70-minute training ride.
 In a 5 to 12 hour race, it is a meaningful risk.

 Beetroot Pro uses betaine nitrate extract, which retains the nitrate without the insoluble fiber.
 The result is a lower GI burden at race intensity, which is one reason it was developed specifically for endurance applications rather than general use.
+Because sodium losses compound the same gut and fluid-balance risk over an all-day race, pairing this with the sodium calculator helps set a matching electrolyte plan for the bike and run legs.

 The Mouthwash Protocol Warning for Triathletes